4.3. Preferences

 Redirect cout

-Enables the redirect of the cout stream.
+Enables the redirection of the cout stream.

 Send to MeVisLab debug output